 Greg Hahn is a certified professional geologist and geological engineer with more than 35 years of experience in exploration and mine development.
 Hahn has held senior level management positions with several public mining companies where he has taken projects from mine development to financing and through to production, including permitting, engineering, construction and operations.

-Mike Stark, Director
+Mike Stark, Chairman and Director

 Joe Charland, Director